 The Polestar 6 will be the production version of the Polestar O₂ concept unveiled in March 2022.
 It will be a hard-top electric roadster sitting on a bespoke bonded aluminum platform adapted from the 5.
 It will borrow the electric sedan’s 800-volt battery pack as well.
 The top-end configuration will sport two motors that generate a combined power of 650 kW (871 hp) and a combined torque of 900 Nm (664 lb.-ft.).
 Polestar expects a 0-62 mph sprint to take 3.2 seconds and the top speed to be 155 mph in this configuration.

 Release Date & Price: Polestar 6 reservations opened exclusively for a USD 200,000-launch edition called LA Concept on August 16, 2022.
 Polestar had just 500 units of the first edition on offer, and they were all spoken for in a week.
-The company plans to start taking reservations for the standard 6 by December 2022.
-Deliveries begin in 2026.
+Deliveries will begin at the end of 2026.

 The Fisker Ocean might feel like the odd man out in this list of convertibles.
 But it’s not because it has the soul of a convertible.
 At the press of a button, eight glass panels on the Ocean retract to give customers the feeling of a convertible.
 Fisker calls it the ‘California Mode,’ which rolls all windows down, including the rear quarter glass, rear windscreen, and the sunroof, that doubles up as a solar panel.